 Women of Hispanic or African American ethnicity have a higher risk of cervical cancer than Caucasian women.

 The Pap test has been a success in preventing many cases of cervical cancer because it is able to detect abnormal cells often before they turn into cancer cells.
 A swab is taken of the cervix that is then examined for abnormal cells.

-Women should have a Pap test every 3 years starting at age 21.
-From age 30 to 65, women can go up to 5 years between Pap tests if they get both a Pap and HPV test.
+Follow your doctor's recommendations regarding how often to get Pap testing.
 If you are at higher risk, you may need more frequent testing.
 Skipping tests increases the risk of cervical cancer.
 Even if you have received the HPV vaccine, you still need Pap tests, because the vaccine does not protect against all the types of HPV that can cause cancer.

 If there are minor changes seen on the cells in a Pap smear, the doctor may order a repeat test.
 He or she may also suggest a colposcopy, an examination that looks at the cervix through a magnifying device, or a biopsy of the cervix.
-Abnormal cells can be destroyed before they turn into cancer cells, and this type of treatment is highly effective in preventing cervical cancer.
+If on a Pap test, abnormal cells appear, they can be destroyed before they turn into cancer cells, and this type of treatment is highly effective in preventing cervical cancer.